Ms Valencia Kekana, Mr Alex Vezi, Mr Melt Ndlovu & Mr Frans Radebe –NICD/NHLS

-Question 1: What is the likely cause and what factors predispose to this infection?
+Question 1: What is the likely diagnosis and describe its clinial presentation?

 Answer to Q1